awsdocs/aws-organizations-docs/doc_source/orgs_troubleshoot_general.md

 If you receive this error and it's been over an hour since you created the organization, contact [AWS Support](https://console.aws.amazon.com/support/home#/)\.

-## I used an incorrect email address when I created a member account<a name="troubleshoot_incorrect-email"></a>
+## I used an incorrect email address when i created a member account<a name="troubleshoot_incorrect-email"></a>

 If you created a member account in an organization with an incorrect email address, you can’t sign in to the account as the root user\.
 In this case, try accessing or creating a master account access role for the account\.
-For more information, see [Accessing a Member Account That Has a Master Account Access Role](orgs_manage_accounts_access.md#orgs_manage_accounts_access-cross-account-role)\.
+For more information, see [Accessing a member account that has a master account access role](orgs_manage_accounts_access.md#orgs_manage_accounts_access-cross-account-role)\.
 If you can't access or create the role, see the [Contact Us](https://aws.amazon.com/contact-us/) page, and choose the item regarding billing to contact AWS Support\.

 ## Changes that I make aren't always immediately visible<a name="troubleshoot_general_eventual-consistency"></a>